Brisbane Football Club (1866–1887): Choice of Rules

 It is not recorded why the club chose to adopt the contemporary Melbourne, rather than the Sydney, version of football.
 However Victorian football was far more popular and widespread than Sydney's of the time.
 There was regular competition with more than 14 clubs across Victoria and several schools playing it, whereas Sydney had just one club playing under Rugby School rules (and Rugby union was not formally codified until 1871).
 Several factors may have influenced the decision to adopt the Melbourne rules but it is significant that several of founding committee members were either Victorians, Victorian footballers and/or cricketers and some were involved in the early years of the code in Victoria.
-The timing of the Melbourne committee's redrafting of the laws which were to be accepted by clubs across the colony was coincidentally drafted on 1 May.
+The timing of the Melbourne committee's redrafting of the laws was coincidentally drafted on 8th May which gave significant impetus for clubs across Australia to follow suit.

 One of the members of Brisbane's rules committee, Charles Edward Wallen, was schooled at Scotch College in Melbourne, and played in experimental rules matches umpired by Melbourne Football Club founder Tom Wills in 1858.
 Tom Board and George Clencross-Smith were also both teammates of Wills at Geelong Football Club.
-Founding chair David Watterston was schooled in Melbourne after arriving in Australia from Scotland in 1853 before moving to Ipswich in 1860 working as editor of the Ipswich Herald before joining the Brisbane Courier in 1865.
-Watterson was a member of Brisbane's Victorian Cricket Club (formed 1863 and consisting of ex-Victorian players) The Victorian Club had on 26 May proposed that cricket ground make way off-season for football.
+Founding chair David Watterston was schooled in Melbourne after arriving in Australia from Scotland in 1853 before moving to Ipswich in 1860 working as editor of the Ipswich Herald then joining the Brisbane Courier in 1865.
+Watterson was a member of Brisbane's Victorian Cricket Club (formed 1863 and consisting of ex-Victorian players).
+The Victorian Club had on 26 May proposed that cricket ground make way off-season for football.
 Board, Ryder, Cowlishaw and Macnish were also all playing members of Victorians Club.
 Significantly, on 1 June 1866, the Brisbane Courier published the Melbourne Football Club rules as the official rules for the Queensland colony.